pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 # ERP Summary

 This summary will be written along the lines of the review questions of each slide deck.
-I will try and answer all questions of the slide decks and by this, summarize each chapter.
+I will try and answer all questions of the slide decks and by this, summarise each chapter.
 To differentiate between my already present knowledge and the knowledge I yet have to build up, I'll always try and answer a question by myself first and then research in the slides.
 My own answers will be written in *italic text*.

 ---